 Best described as a friend on the faculty who can help the student keep things in proper perspective.
-The Mentor does not get involved in academic problems, beyond pointing students to the resources available (Office of Medical Education, Course Directors, Student Academic Support Services, Student Mental Health, Financial Aid, etc.).
+The Mentor does not get involved in academic problems, beyond pointing students to the resources available (Office of Medical Education, Course Directors, Student Academic Support Services and Inclusion, Student Mental Health, Financial Aid, etc.).

 In fact, the Mentor should encourage the students to pay attention to life outside medical school, such as family, friends, church, hobbies, etc., and set a good example.

 For more information on becoming a faculty mentor or about the role they play in a